victor-m-p/mdwikiNLP/index.md

 ### Assignments

-You will have a number of group programming assignments to complete in weeks ....
+You will have a number of group programming assignments to complete, including some detailing progress on your group project (starting in Week 43).

 Use Github classroom to upload your assignments.
 You will receive an email invitation to register in week 36.